bareimage/ISF/README.md

+# Disclaimer:

+All shaders here are covered either by Creative Commons or MIT Licenses.
+Basicaly if shader is covered under CC license it **can't be used in comercial productions**, ie paid gigs. **MIT** licensed shaders have no such restrictions.
+If you really like the CC covered shaders, talk to original author.
+These people are very decent folks, I am sure you can work something out...

 # ISF Shaders

 ISF, short for Interactive Shader Format, is a file format for creating video generators and FX plugins that can run across desktop, mobile, and WebGL platforms.
 Built on top of GLSL (OpenGL Shading Language), ISF provides a standardized way to create hardware-accelerated visual effects that can be shared and reused across different software applications without requiring environment-specific modifications.